prople/crypto/README.md

 - `Blake3` used as main hash function when hashing generated shared secret key from `ECDH`
 - `Chacha RNG` used as main random generator

+Notes:

-For the `ECDH`, the generated key secret, will using bytes and converted to hex.
+- The `ECDH`, the generated key secret, will using bytes and converted to hex.
-For the `EdDSA`, the generated private key, will using bytes and converted to standard `PEM` format.
+- The `EdDSA`, the generated private key, will using bytes and converted to standard `PEM` format.

-> **iNFO**
+> **INFO**
 >
 > All of these cryptographic algorithms used to fulfill `Prople` project's needs
 > It's still possible to use all of these algorithms, as long as your project has a similarity with `Prople`